ashsass/random-password-generator/README.md

 - Vanilla JavaScript

 ### Goals
-- [ x ] Toggle symbols and numbers on/off
+- [x] Toggle symbols and numbers on/off
-- [ x ] Change the color of the button and the mouse on hover
+- [x] Change the color of the button and the mouse on hover
-- [ x ] Light mode, dark mode
+- [x] Light mode, dark mode
-- [ x ] Media queries and sizing issues in general
+- [x] Media queries and sizing issues in general
 - [ ] Enable local storage to hold on to light/dark preference